quay/claircore/docs/matching_vulns.md

 Matching vulnerabilities is facilitated by methods in the `claircore.internal.vulnstore`, `claircore.internal.matcher`, and `claircore.internal.vulnscanner` packages.
 They process looks like this:

 1. libvuln is instantiated and configured with a set of `claircore.internal.matcher` implementations.
-2. lubvuln gets a request to find vulnerabilities for a manifest. first it reaches out to libscan to retrieve the ScanReport
+2. lubvuln gets a request to find vulnerabilities for a manifest. first it reaches out to libindex to retrieve the ScanReport
 3. with the ScanReport retrieved a `claircore.internal.vulnscanner.VulnScanner` is created.
 4. the VulnScanner launches all configured Matcher(s) by way of a MatchController.
 The MatchController drives the Matcher(s) calling the appropriate functions and handling results and errors
 5. the VulnScanner dedupes and merges all vulnerabilities discovered by MatchControllers and returns a VulernabilityReport